jveilleux/FarmFreshWeb/hub-faqs.md

 The FFW doesn’t dictate a payment method, and you can use any arrangement that works for you.
 Enterprises can also use manual methods including invoicing, cash on collection and direct deposit.

-#### Do hubs only source organic produce?
+#### Do farmers markets only source organic produce?

-Hubs choose who they source from and who they sell to.
+Farmers markets choose who they source from and who they sell to.
 They may chose to only source and supply organics, or they may choose conventional, or a bit of both, depending on their customers’ needs.

 #### Which farmers will supply a hub?

-The FFW doesn’t ‘match-make’ hubs with farmers.
+The FFW doesn’t ‘match-make’ farmers markets with farmers.
 Rather we make connecting easier, by making it possible for groups to find one another and connect and trade.
 Check out the FFW map to find producers in your area, and view their profiles to find contact details.

 #### Can we embed the FFW in an existing website?